|

 O. prenja -

-NEW Cushions of white lanate
+Cushions of white lanate

-Sun, Alpine $code A*
+Alpine $code A* (Photo)

 (Photo)

-PELARGONIUM - (Geraniaceae) A large group of annual and perennial herbs and
+PELARGONIUM - (Geraniaceae) A large group of annual and perennial herbs and shrubs native mostly to South Africa with two species in Turkey.
+Only the Turkish species are cold hardy.

-is an outstanding bright deep pink.
-Turkey 6”(12”) x 12” Sun, Part Shade $code
+afternoon shade in hot climates.
+Turkey 6"(12") x 12" Sun, Part Shade $code A*

 (Photo)